Cloudxtreme/engine-2/docs/pages/developer_guide/object_types/object_types_overview.md

 ---
-title: "Lucid Mud Engine Developer Guide - Object Types"
+title: "Lucid Mud Engine Developer Guide - ObjectTypes"
 keywords: luicid mud engine, mud, mux, moo
 tags: [world]
 sidebar: mydoc_sidebar
 permalink: object_types.html
 summary: Documentation for the Lucid Mud Engine
 ---
 Every world is made up of objects.
-These are the items that the player interacts with, the creatures through otu the world, the rooms that make up the world, and even the actual player Character.
-The LME sports a powerful, yet simple to understand object typing system, that allows the developer to create custom types with ease.
+These are the items that the player interacts with, the creatures throughout the world, the rooms that make up the world, and even the actual player Character.
+Objects are created from factory functions called `ObjectTypes`.
+These functions take a set of properties or **traits** as an argument, and return the completed object.

+Every object is made up of **traits**, these are the various properties and functions that make up a complete object.
+Traits are inherited from the object's ObjectType, which in turn itself can be a combination of any number of ObjectTypes.

+The various core object types available to the developer are listed below.

 ## ObjectType
 ObjectType is the base type from which all other objects are derived.
 World objects are never created from ObjectType, but instead are created with the various extensions of this type.
 Every object has the following properties defined:

-### Properties
+### Traits
 * **uuid** - this is the unique ID for the object.
 The UUID is never set by the developer but instead determined by the world.
 * **key** - the unique name of the object in the world.
 The key is similar to the UUID as it must be 100% unique,